Mahmoudaboelenien19/udacity-image-processing-api/Readme.md

    ## Introduction:

    this is the first project Image Processig Api

-    I  use to build this project:
+   I  use to build this project:-
       1. TypeScript to compile to JavaScript
       2. Jasmine is used for unit testing
       3. Eslint and prettier to get better code